-Common therapies reduce depression in diabetics, study findsNovember 29th, 2012 in Diabetes /
+Common therapies reduce depression in diabetics, study findsNovember 29, 2012 in Medicine & Health / Diabetes

 (Medical Xpress)—People living with diabetes may be able to reduce the risk of developing depression and other mood disorders by including a common medication in the management of their condition.

 However the study, by researchers from Monash University and the National Health Research Institutes, Taiwan also found when metformin is included in the treatment of diabetes, the incidence of mood disorders was reduced by more than 50 per cent.

 Metformin is the most commonly used medication for type 2 diabetes.
 Taken orally, it helps control blood sugar levels.